 Immediately report your injury to your supervisor.
 He or she should follow the company’s policies and state laws to help you seek treatment.
 Fill out an accident report and list everything that hurts, even if you think it is not important.
 There are injuries that do not show up right away or always pain immediately.
 If you do not report it, you may not be covered under workman’s comp or disability insurance.
 The laws of your state should tell you how long you have to report the injury, but the best rule is to report it when it happens and fill out an accident report.
 Keep a copy for yourself as proof in a safe place.

 Report the injury to a workman’s comp representative as soon as you learn you will be out of work.
 The faster the agency can get to work on your claim, the better off you will be.
 Get all of your paperwork filled out completely and turned in to the representative as quickly as possible.
 Waiting can make it appear that you are creating a false claim to get out of work.

 If the insurance company, your supervisor or workman’s comp is denying your claim, refusing treatment or your employment is being threatened, you need extra help, suggests a personal injury attorney in Indianapolis.
-Attorneys be able to give advice on dealing with your employer, insurance company and workman’s comp claims.
+Attorneys at https://rmfwlaw.com/practices/construction-injuries can give you advice on dealing with your employer, insurance company and workman’s comp claims.
 He or she could also help you pursue compensation according to your case.